GoogleCloudPlatform/buildpacks/CONTRIBUTING.md

 ## Building Buildpacks

-The GCP Buildpacks project uses Bazel for building.
-Implementation is in Go.
+The GCP Buildpacks project is implemented in Go and uses [Bazel](https://bazel.build/) as the build system.

 * [Install Bazel](https://docs.bazel.build/versions/master/install.html)